Nicolini's Brunch on the Eight

 Seared foie gras was cooked while you wait previously.
 This was truly top notch thinly sliced Foie Gras better than most restaurants.
 Towards the early afternoon, the area got pretty smoky from all the cooking.
 They changed this in 2018, requiring you to order the foie gras.
 The foie was ugly but still worth eating.
 (Hint: It isn’t even on the menu!)

 Lots of prepared hot foods including seafood, Chinese foods, vegetables, two soups, bangers and mash, and some classic breakfast items.

-Carving Station: Ham and Beef Wellington
+Carving Station: Ham and Beef Wellington was gone in 2018

 Bread, Pastry, and Cereal station did not get much play with all the other goodies.